jaysoo/jaysoo.ca/_posts/2015-09-26-typed-react-and-redux.markdown

 {% highlight js %}
 // This denotes that the state is still initializing.
-// There is a progress propert that is a number from 0-100 (%). export interface Initializing {
+// There is a progress property that is a number from 0-100 (%). export interface Initializing {
   progress: number;
 };

-// The model or our state can be either of these types. export type Model = Initializing | Todo[];
+// The model of our state can be either of these types. export type Model = Initializing | Todo[];

 // Check if x is a type of Initializing.
 This can be used in type guards.